 keeping up to date with current legislation on child restraints in vehicles if transporting children (refer to Road Safety and Safe Transport Policy)

 implementing and reviewing this policy in consultation with the Approved Provider, Nominated Supervisor, educators, staff, contractors and parents/guardians.

+During a pandemic:

+The Nominated Supervisor is responsible for:

+complying with any additional control measures or risk assessments that are required as a result of a pandemic.

+taking all reasonable and practicable actions required to ensure that there is no increase in risk to the health and safety of themselves or others.

 Students on placements, volunteers, contractors and parents/guardians at the service are responsible for: